 I’ve made this Instant Pot vegetable lentil soup a lot that last few months.
 It’s warming, hearty, and so healthy!
 Make it vegan with vegetable broth or use chicken broth, whatever your preference.
 Saute your veggies, add the rest of the ingredients, lock on the lid, set the timer and in no time you’ll have soup.
 Any leftovers make a great lunch.
-This is my first Instant Pot recipe with more to come, so stay tuned.

 Why I Finally Bought an Instant Pot

 Creating fast and healthy recipes for my clients the years I ran my personal chef and catering business was easier with pressure cooking.
 When the Instant Pot launched and quickly gathered a cult-like following I kind of shrugged it off.
 I thought, I already have several pressure cookers so why get another one?
 I finally bought one (the 6 quart) and quickly discovered I love it!
 Now my others one are collecting dust.
 Why?
 Because its electric, and it does a lot more than pressure cook.
 It’s a multi-function tool that replaces several you may already have.

 Stovetop pressure cookers have to be baby sat.
 The Instant Pot does not.
 For some recipes you add all ingredients, lock on the lid, set your timing and walk away.
 Some recipes need a little sautéing first.
 I’ve yet to try slow cooking or other features but will.
 More recipes to come!

 After chopping all of the vegetables, start with a few minutes on the sauté setting.
 Next add the rest of the ingredients, lock on the lid and select the pressure cook for 15 minutes.
 When cooking is complete, allow it to cool down for 15 minutes, then release the rest of the pressure.
 You can also let it come down naturally which will take approximately 30 minutes.
 I’ve done it both ways.
 No Instant Pot?
 No problem.
 You can still make this on the stovetop.